Thomas Tibbles: Ponca plight

-Tibbles' Involvement
+Tibbles' involvement

-Tibbles met the acquaintance of Chief Standing Bear on March 30, 1879, after the Chief and some 30 Ponca Indians were placed under arrest and were being held by order of the U.S. Secretary of the Interior, Carl Schurz, for fleeing the Indian territory in Oklahoma to their original lands.
+Tibbles met the acquaintance of Standing Bear on March 30, 1879, after the Chief and some 30 Ponca were placed under arrest and were being held by order of the U.S. Secretary of the Interior, Carl Schurz, for fleeing from the Indian Territory to their original lands.
 General George Crook, who objected to his orders to arrest the group, met secretly with Tibbles in his office and implored him to take up their case, insisting that he was the only one who could save them.
-Standing Bear, whose people faced starvation, wanted his land back, as well as “plows and axes and wagons” and a legal contract that their land would never again be taken from them.
+Standing Bear, whose people faced starvation, wanted his land back, as well as "plows and axes and wagons" and a legal contract that their land would never again be taken from them.

-Making a decision to take up the cause of the Ponca people, Tibbles began to raise awareness of the dire situation of the Ponca tribe by publishing their story in the major surrounding newspapers.
-Through these efforts and the efforts of Susette Laflesche, a well-educated Omaha interpreter who raised awareness of the Ponca plight by speaking publicly to local church congregations, they obtained pro-bono legal representation for Chief Standing Bear in court and raised national awareness of the case.
-John L. Webster and A.J.
-Poppleton, the attorneys who represented Chief Standing Bear, filed a writ of habeas corpus on behalf of Chief Standing Bear, and their case was heard during a two-day session commencing on the 28th of April 1879 in the United States District Court at Fort Omaha.
+Making a decision to take up the cause of the Ponca tribe, Tibbles began to raise awareness of their dire situation by publishing their story in the major surrounding newspapers.
+Through his efforts and those of Susette La Flesche, Standing Bear's daughter and a well-educated Omaha interpreter who raised awareness of the issue by speaking to local church congregations, they obtained pro-bono legal representation for Standing Bear in court and raised national awareness of the case.
+John Lee Webster and A. J. Poppleton, the attorneys who represented Standing Bear, filed a writ of habeas corpus on behalf of the Chief, and their case was heard during a two-day session commencing on April 28th, 1879 in the U.S. District Court at Fort Omaha.

-The Trial
+Trial

-The case for the government was that Native Americans did not qualify as “persons” under U.S. law and as such, did not have the basic rights of citizenship, such as the right to sue the federal government.
-Additionally, they argued that the Ponca’s way of life was not truly being obstructed by the government’s regulations.
-The attorneys who represented Chief Standing Bear argued that the Ponca were trying to “[adopt] the ways of the whites” through agriculture and obedience to U.S. law and they insisted that the Ponca qualified as citizens under the newly ratified 14th Amendment.
+The case for the government was that Native Americans did not qualify as "persons" under U.S. law, and as such did not have basic rights of citizenship, such as the right to sue the federal government.
+Additionally, they argued that the Ponca's way of life was not truly being obstructed by the government's regulations.
+The attorneys who represented Standing Bear argued that the Ponca were trying to "[adopt] the ways of the whites" through agriculture and obedience to U.S. law and they insisted that the Ponca qualified as citizens under the newly ratified 14th Amendment.

-The Verdict
+Verdict

-Judge Elmer Dundy ruled in favor of Chief Standing Bear, concluding that American Indians did indeed have the rights of citizenship.
-He declared that Indians do have the right to sue the government, that the U.S. Army had no right to take them from their land, and he ordered the immediate release of the 30 incarcerated Ponca being held at Fort Omaha.
-Most importantly, it was decided that "...An Indian is a PERSON within the meaning of the laws of the United States..." and that they “Have the inalienable right to ‘life, liberty and the pursuit of happiness’ so long as they obeyed the law.”
+Judge Elmer Dundy ruled in favor of Standing Bear, concluding that Native Americans had citizenship rights.
+He declared that they have the right to sue the government, that the U.S. Army had no right to take them from their land, and ordered the immediate release of the 30 incarcerated Ponca being held at Fort Omaha.
+Most importantly, it was decided that "...An Indian is a PERSON within the meaning of the laws of the United States..." and that they "Have the inalienable right to 'life, liberty and the pursuit of happiness' so long as they obeyed the law."
 Indian rights activism would become Tibbles' legacy as he continued his activism for the rest of his life.